 If your machine has the option, use the automatic setting: it relies on a moisture sensor to tell you when the load is dry, so you don’t have to guess.
 If you’d rather line-dry towels, hang them in a sunny spot outdoors — drying towels inside can add too much moisture to your home’s air, leading to mold and mildew problems indoors.

 You need to pre-treat stains on towels just as you’d pre-treat stains on clothing.
 After they’ve been through the dryer, it’s often too late.
 So, make a habit of inspecting towels before adding them to the washing machine and pre-treat stains as needed.

 Dirt stains: Pour a liquid laundry detergent directly on the stain.
-Rub it in with an old toothbrush, or by grabbing part of the cloth in each hand and rubbing them together.
+Rub it in with an old toothbrush or grab part of the cloth in each hand and rub them together.
 Repeat on the backside of the stain.
 Over the next 15 minutes, scrub it a few more times, then immediately launder it.

 Mud stains: Most stains are easiest to remove when they’re fresh, but that’s not the case with mud.
 If you’ve found a muddy towel, let it completely dry before tackling the mess.
 Then scrape or shake away as much dried mud as possible.
 What’s left is a dirt stain that you can get rid of using the steps above.

 Makeup stains: You can often get mascara, lipstick, or foundation out of towels by scrubbing the spot with a makeup remover wipe.
 If you don’t have one handy, see these steps to get makeup stains out of towels.

 Car grease: If a home auto repair project left black, oily marks on your towels, rub a grease-cutting liquid dish detergent into both sides and let it sit overnight.
 (I find Dawn works best.)
 Either Lestoil or PineSol can also work but are not safe to use if you have cats because they contain pine oil.